 Did you plan your vegetable garden last month?
 Wildflower garden?
 Begin making a list for plant sale purchases?
-Plant sale is this month on October 19 (members only, join at the door and receive 10% off purchases) and October 20 & 21 (public).
-It is a great opportunity to talk with the experts on desert plants and gardening, not to mention the fantastic array of desert-adapted trees, shrubs, cacti, succulents and perennials to choose from.
+Plant sale is this month and it is a great opportunity to talk with the experts on desert plants and gardening, not to mention the fantastic array of desert-adapted trees, shrubs, cacti, succulents and perennials to choose from.
 View a list of plants generally, but not always, offered at our sales.

 Monsoon moisture has left the state leaving in its wake drier air and cooler nights.
 The first half of the month might still be hot, but we should start seeing temperatures below 100º.
 You made it through another summer in Arizona; breathe a sigh of relief along with your garden!